Zombie Apocalypse Story Ideas and Writing Prompts

 Full disclaimer: To the best of my knowledge, the zombie horror story ideas listed below haven’t been done before in novel or story format.
 But I could be wrong.
 I haven’t read everything.
 If you want to use one of these zombie plot ideas for your own work, you might do some research to see if something like it already exists.

-Or skip the due diligence and charge forth in your own fashion, with your own fresh perspective.
+Or skip the due diligence and charge forward in your own fashion, with your own fresh perspective.
 Make it your own.
 I leave that up to you.

 1. Turn your protagonist into a “reluctant guardian.”